 Arimidex and other medications

-Below are lists of medications that can interact with Arimidex.
-These lists do not contain all the drugs that may interact with Arimidex.
+Below are some of the medications that can interact with Arimidex.
+This section does not list all the drugs that may interact with Arimidex.

 Before taking Arimidex, talk with your doctor and pharmacist.
 Tell them about all prescription, over-the-counter, and other drugs you take.
 Also tell them about any vitamins, herbs, and supplements you use.
 Sharing this information can help you avoid potential interactions.